• Contact Us* Required Fields

 • Motor vehicle accidents are the leading cause of back injuries, with falls coming in second.
 Sports-related spinal cord trauma is also common.

 • On average, victims of spinal cord injuries are 43 years old.
-This represents a 14-year age increase, as the average age at injury was 29 years old in the 1970s.
+This represents a 14-year age increase, as the average age at injury was 29 in the 1970s.

 • Approximately 78 percent of new spinal cord injury cases every year involve male victims.